tpmatthes/scroll-reaction/README.md

   /**
    * The last emitter element may be "unreachable" on bigger screens
    * An emitter is only triggered when the user scrolls past it (- configured offset)
-   * However, if the user scrolls to the bottom, the last emitter will be activated automatically
+   * If the user scrolls to the bottom, the last emitter will be activated automatically
    * If the listener element should receive its attribute earlier (scrolling down), pass a higher value
    * Any negative value (<0) will make the last emitter unreachable (do you really want that?)
    * @type {Number}